-- A. Determine Jurisdiction: ODCR has jurisdiction if the complaint: - 1) involves a statement or conduct that violates:

-- MassDOT/MBTA's legal obligation and commitment to prevent discrimination, harassment, or retaliation on the basis of a protected characteristic with regard to any aspect of the Agency's service to the public; - ii. or
+- A. Determine Jurisdiction: ODCR has jurisdiction if the complaint: - 1) involves a statement or conduct that violates: - i.
+MassDOT/MBTA/MRPC's legal obligation and commitment to prevent discrimination, harassment, or retaliation on the basis of a protected characteristic with regard to any aspect of the Agency's service to the public; - ii. or

-The commitment made by subrecipients and contractors working with MassDOT/MBTA to adhere to MassDOT/MBTA policies:
+The commitment made by subrecipients and contractors working with MassDOT/MBTA/MRPC to adhere to MassDOT/MBTA/MRPC policies;